cce-bigdataintro-1160/winter2020-site/3-python.md

 3. Write back to the same directory a "clean" version of the file
 4. Write another file containing only the "invalid" lines of the file

-### Fetching Files in the web and cloud
-* Let's also take a look of how to obtain files from urls and APIs
-* In Big Data, the cloud is often used as a good storage option due to its size scalability, high level of data resilience and availability

-1. Write a script that downloads the dataset `http://donnees.ville.montreal.qc.ca/dataset/5829b5b0-ea6f-476f-be94-bc2b8797769a/resource/c6f482bf-bf0f-4960-8b2f-9982c211addd/download/interventionscitoyendo.csv` to your local computer using the techniques seen in the examples.
-2. Write a script that download the exchange rate for usd from `https://api.exchangerate-api.com/v4/latest/USD` and cumulatively stores it in a output file.

 ### Final notes on Reading and Writing Datasets with Python
 * Let's review what we've learned today
 * Today we learned three ways to execute Python code: the Python Shell, running scripts with the Python interpreter and running in PyCharm.
 In the future classes we'll also learn how to use Jupyter notebooks a powerful prototyping tool frequently used for Data Science